 After Avatar, head over to the Na’vi River Ride (to the left of Avatar as you exit) and hop on it.
 This ride often gets waits of an hour or more, but if you hit it early in the morning right after Avatar you shouldn’t have to wait more than 20 – 25 minutes.

-Insider tip: Although Pandora is pretty cool to wander around and take pictures, I’d suggest leaving it for now and coming back later in the day.
+💥 Insider tip: Although Pandora is a cool area to wander around and take pictures in, I’d suggest leaving it for now and coming back later in the day.

 Leave Pandora and head over to Africa to enjoy the safari ride.
 By now the park has been open for about an hour, so there may be a short line for the safari (or maybe not!), but it won’t be bad.
 Most people are waiting in line at Avatar, but not you!